Special Educational Needs and Disabilities

 Progress will be measured against the national age related expectations.
-Where children have complex needs the use of P scales will be used to measure attainment and progress within KS1.
+Where children have complex needs alternative assessment systems will be used to measure attainment and progress within KS1.

 External professionals may be involved in more extended, detailed assessments to support the planning and next steps for an individual child.